Skip to main content

 Configure automatic issue creation for new findings:

-1. Go to Settings → Integrations → Jira → Auto-Ticketing.
+1. Go to Settings → Integrations, select Jira from the sidebar, and open Auto-Ticketing.

 2. Set a score threshold — only findings above this score create Jira tickets.